Explore the latest product updates and best practices at our hybrid Checkmk Conference #12 from June 16-18, 2026 – Register here

-We have discussed SNMP before and how it is not the right choice in most use cases.
+We have discussed SNMP (Simple Network Management Protocol) before and how it is not the right choice in most use cases.
 Despite the issues, lack of performance improvements of the protocol, and its growing list of alternatives, SNMP is leaving us not just yet.
 There are various reasons for this that go beyond the scope of this article.
 Suffice to say, SNMP is well-established and present on many networks to this day.
 Support from vendors is not dropping anytime soon either, forcing administrators to face configuring SNMP sooner or later (or rather, willingly or not).

 Luckily, setting up SNMP on Linux is not a daunting task.
 Most of it consists of configuring SNMP, the daemon part, and learning a handful of commands, the tools part.
 Neither takes too long.